Do You Have Access to the Best Treatment for Stroke? A Checklist for Communities

 - Does the hospital track patient outcomes, perform ongoing program evaluation, and strive for improvements?

 - Does the hospital staff of the Stroke Center receive at least eight hours per year of continuing medical education?

-- Does the hospital have at least two annual programs to educate the public about stroke prevention, diagnosis, and the availability
+- Does the hospital have at least two annual programs to educate the public about stroke prevention, diagnosis, and the availability of acute therapies?

 Source: Brain Attack Coalition